viamrobotics/docs/docs/components/encoder/_index.md

 ## Available models

-To use an encoder, you have to add it to your machine's configuration.
+To use an encoder, you need to add it to your machine's configuration.

 Go to your machine's **CONFIGURE** page, and add a model that supports your sensor.